Zakkaus/Zakkaus.github.io/content/posts/gentoo-install.md

 ---

 # 💡 FAQ
-- WPA3 may fail → use WPA2-only during install
+- WPA3 may fail → use WPA2-only
-- MAKEOPTS must be a number (e.g. -j32)
+- MAKEOPTS should be numeric, e.g. -j32
-- Btrfs: enable zstd compression, split subvolumes
+- Recommended: Btrfs with zstd compression, subvolume separation
-- os-prober is disabled by default, must be enabled
+- os-prober is disabled by default, must be enabled manually